Natural Remedies

 Or maybe you’ve tried using an herbal formula, but it didn’t really do anything and you’re wondering what went wrong?

-When I first started to get into natural remedies, I made some very common mistakes.
 I thought of herbs as just replacements for Western medicine.
 For instance, when I had a headache I tried white willow bark instead of Advil, which didn’t do much for my head but it did give me a stomachache.
 When I used Echinacea for a cold it worked sometimes, but not all the time.

 It wasn’t that there was anything wrong with the remedies I had chosen.
-Its just that the linear Western model of symptom/problem —> drug/solution is an incomplete way of using natural remedies.
+It's just that the linear Western model of symptom/problem —> drug/solution is an incomplete way of using natural remedies.

 Top 6 Reasons Why Natural Remedies Fail to Work

-natural remedies doesn’t work well because:
+The linear one-size-fits-all approach to natural remedies doesn’t work well because:

-#1 It doesn’t take into account a person’s unique nature or constitution
+- It doesn’t take into account a person’s unique nature or constitution

-#2 It doesn’t consider the unique symptoms of each person
+- It doesn’t consider the unique symptoms of each person

-#3 Using a single herb is often less potent than herbal combinations
+- Using a single herb is often less potent than herbal combinations

-#4 Other herbs are missing in the remedy that can mitigate unwanted symptoms
+- Other herbs are missing in the remedy that can mitigate unwanted symptoms

-#5 The remedy isn’t taken long enough or consistently enough to have the desired effect
+- The remedy isn’t taken long enough or consistently enough to have the desired effect

-#6 The remedy is started too late in the illness to work effectively
+- The remedy is started too late in the illness to work effectively

 The Chinese medicine approach involves understanding your child’s unique nature and then diagnosing the imbalances that lead to illness.
 Then you can pick the right remedy that will have a much higher chance of helping.